Our Favorite Villages & Hotels in Provence-Alpes-Côte d’Azur

 Luberon

-An hour’s drive from Aix-en-Provence, Luberon spans 600 sq. kilometers and boasts mountain ranges, vineyards, and orchards throughout its landscape.
-The heart of this massif are the villages that make up its “Golden Triangle” — namely, Bonnieux, Gordes, Goult, Lacoste, Oppède, Roussillon, Saint-Rémy-de-Provence, Fontaine-de-Vaucluse, and Ménerbes.
+An hour’s drive from Aix-en-Provence, Luberon spans 231 square miles and boasts mountain ranges, vineyards, and orchards throughout its landscape.
+The heart of this massif is the villages that make up its “Golden Triangle” — namely, Bonnieux, Gordes, Goult, Lacoste, Oppède, Roussillon, Saint-Rémy-de-Provence, Fontaine-de-Vaucluse, and Ménerbes.

 bonnieux